 - 53 highest quality wines: 42 DOC and 11 DOCG wines produced in Tuscany.

 - 30 landmarks including 23 historic villas and 7 UNESCO World Heritage Sites.

 - 10 provinces: Florence, Arezzo, Grosseto, Livorno, Lucca, Massa Carrara, Pisa, Pistoia, Prato, and Siena.

-But clients are increasingly looking towards more authentic and less touristy locations that offer more options than the well-established second home markets.
-One of the examples is the wonderful city Lucca (close to Florence), with its city center surrounded by historic walls.
-In the Lucca countryside there are some of the most beautiful villas in Italy with outstanding camellia gardens.
+Buyers are increasingly looking towards more authentic and less touristy locations that offer more options than the well-established second home markets.
+One of the examples is the wonderful city of Lucca famous for its unique well-preserved Renaissance walls encircling the city center, numerous palazzo and outstanding camellia gardens.
+And the Lucca countryside offers some of the most beautiful Medieval and Renaissance villas in Italy.